 Innovation projects are delivered in line with regulatory governance requirements and regular reports are provided to review the progress of individual projects against their targets.
-Six-monthly reviews are made publicly available for our NIC and SIF Beta phase projects.
+Six-monthly reviews are made publicly available for all our LCNF and NIC projects and any NIA project with a value greater than £1.0M.